sumanaga/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-vision/apps/pallet-defect-detection/docs/user-guide/get-started.md

     }
     ]
     ```

-9. Stop pipeline instance.
+9. Stop pipeline instances.

-    ```sh
+    ```bash
     ./sample_stop.sh
     ```

-    This command will stop all instances that are currently in `RUNNING` state and respond with the last status.
+    This command will stop all instances that are currently in the `RUNNING` state and return their last status.

     Output:

-    ```sh
+    ```bash
     # Example output for Pallet Defect Detection
     No pipelines specified.
 Stopping all pipeline instances Environment variables loaded from /home/intel/OEP/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-vision/.env